bright/new-www/content/blog/let’s-meet-for-coffee-at-infoshare.md

 published: true
 language: en
 ---
 **Are you attending the Infoshare conference in Gdańsk?
-Join our team for a coffee!
+Join our team for a coffee there!
 Plus, discover what we're most excited about this year's event.**

 <div className="image">![infoshare](/images/infoshare2023.png "infoshare")</div>